Jerlinchellam12/AI-Basketball-Coach-LLM-Tactical-Coaching-Feedback/README.md

-# AI Basketball Coach — Representation Comparison for LLM Coaching Feedback
+# Representation Comparison for LLM Basketball Coaching Feedback

-MSc Computer Science final project.
 This system generates personalised, tactical basketball coaching feedback from pose-tracking data of 1-vs-1 basketball clips, using an LLM (Gemma).
 Its core research contribution is a **controlled comparison of how different input data representations affect